dandalpiaz/bookmarks-startpage/README.md

 ## Todo

 - Use ?start=
-- Use aria-live for form submit success
-- Add a 'Discard Changes' button?
-- Add option for column width, masonry?
+- Add option for masonry?
 - Add help text to popup.html

 ### Later